 Approximately three-fifths of the reduction was achieved through on-campus actions, and the remaining two-fifths of the reduction was met through the purchase of off-campus verified carbon offsets .
 Learn more about carbon offsets and Yale’s approach to them.

-Yale University has committed to carbon neutrality by 2050.
+In 2021, Yale committed to reaching net zero emissions by 2035 and achieving zero actual carbon emissions by 2050.
+Net zero will be attained by reducing campus emissions to 50% of 2005 levels and purchasing high-quality verifiable carbon offsets.
+Zero actual carbon emissions will be accomplished by fully minimizing campus emissions.
 Since 2014, Yale University has reported its greenhouse gas emissions to The Climate Registry for third party verification.
 Now that our 2005 goal has been achieved, we will report exclusively with The Climate Registry to ensure comprehensive, transparent, and rigorous accounting.
 Greenhouse gas emissions reporting will expand to include more Scope 3 categories.
 Learn more about what’s included in Scope 1, 2, and 3.
 Initiatives such as the Carbon Charge will engage the campus community in contributing to our success by lowering emissions in campus buildings.

 How can you help?